25 Best Things to Do on Molokai, Hawaiʻi

 The following list is written in no particular order of best or worst, but more importantly, I talk about what NOT to do at the end, such as how to keep your car from getting broken into.
 Don’t skip over the end!

-Additionally, more than any other island, I highly recommend booking a 4x4 rental on Molokai.
+Additionally, just like Lānaʻi, I highly recommend booking a 4x4 rental on Molokai.
 Rental cars are always pricey on Molokai, and getting a Jeep definitely won’t help with that.
-However, I recommend a 4x4 anyway because your opportunities to explore the island open up immensely, which should be apparent from the list below.
+However, I still recommend a 4x4 because your opportunities to explore the island open up immensely, which should be apparent from the list below.

-1. Moaʻula & Hīpuapua Falls (Hālawa Valley)
+1. Moaʻula & Hīpuapua Falls (Hālawa Valley Trail)

 Distance (Roundtrip): 5.8 miles / 9.3 km

-However, there is a lot to know regarding the trail, which really comes down to deciding to hike the trail on your own or through one of the local guides.
+That said, there is a lot to know about the Hālawa Valley Trail, which really comes down to deciding to hike the trail on your own or through one of the local guides.

 Read My Separate Post: Hālawa Valley Trail